Skip to main content

 (props: { path: Path; qbId: string; }) => string (default generateAccessibleDescription)

-Used to generate the title attribute applied to the outermost <div> of each rule group.
-As this is intended to help with accessibility, the text output from this function should be meaningful, descriptive, and unique within the page.
+Generates title attribute for each rule group's outermost <div>.
+For accessibility, output should be meaningful, descriptive, and unique within the page.

 maxLevels